OWASP/www-staff/projects/201911-donate-form.md

 1. Securely host a form oun our public github instance and collect donations
 2. Put form into production as of 15-November
+3. Move data from successful Sripe traction into Mailchimp
 3. Recognize donors and the projects/chapters they support

 ## Milestones

 * 2019-10-24, Kickoff call [Mike]
+* 2019-10-28, Contract signed and project underway
 TBD

 ## Leadership